-- In the past few years, annuities have evolved significantly.
+Annuities have evolved significantly in the past few years.
 They now have a major focus on income riders, home healthcare income enhancements, and so many ways to credit interest it will make your head spin.

 This annuity review is just the opposite.
 It is 100% independent, breaks down the good and bad, and uses fully disclosed research.
 The purpose is to help those thinking of purchasing this (or similar) annuities make a well-informed decision.